-REPORTING STANDARDS: No determination is reported because the Public Record does not include a map which delineates the boundaries for this hazard.
+REPORTING STANDARDS: No determination is reported because the Public Record does not contain a map which identifies the boundaries of this hazard within the Planning Area.

 Climate Change

 In 2015, the Governor approved Senate Bill 379.
 It forced every California county and city to identify natural hazards within its jurisdictional boundaries that are caused by, or worsened by, climate change - such as sea level rise and tidal flooding, widening floodplains and increased storm damage, and wildfire threat and extreme heat - and then update its General Plan Safety Element to focus public attention on those hazards and how the jurisdiction plans to adapt to them.
 Effective in 2017, this law gave local jurisdictions about five years to complete their climate vulnerability assessments and update their planning documents.
 As a result, hazards related to a changing climate are a matter of public record in a growing number of county and city Safety Elements.
 Here we disclose hazards related to climate change addressed in the local General Plan or by the state that may be material to a real estate transaction.
 (See Public Records Searched at end of Report for data sources and their acronyms.)